 ‘Survivor syndrome’ describes the stress employees feel after an organisational restructure that involves job cuts.
 The feelings they have are more normally experienced by those surviving major disasters or traumas.
 This can have long-term risks for staff morale, motivation, productivity and stress levels.

-How can you help staff to move forward after redundancies?
+How can you support remaining staff following redundancies?
 It is important to work hard to rebuild their confidence.
 It can be helpful to advise them that they are vital to the organisation’s future.
 Knowing why they survived will help them stay engaged.